1wheel/talks/tiny-tools/talk.md

 <!--
-  much eaiser to sketch with d3. can make 3 or 4 or 6 and present rough sketches, and improve the best. looking at the actual data earlier is better
+  much easier to sketch with d3. can make 3 or 4 or 6 and present rough sketches, and improve the best. looking at the actual data earlier is better

   also nice to move from sketch to final polishing more seamlessly - doing prelim work in R or excel would require starting from scracth to add interactivity.
 -->